 Even when their personality has been radically altered by the disease people with Alzheimer’s are still human and have human hearts and souls that are both a whisper and a scream.
 Those caretakers I met who experienced grace no longer asked why.
 They only asked how.
 How can I love this person?
 How can I love myself?
 How can I allow myself to love them the best way I can?
 How can I make each day matter for them?
 How can I make each day matter for me?
 How can I take care of myself with the same tenderness I extend to them.
 How do I see the real meaning of what we are going through.
 How can what we are going through somehow make me strong?

-Marita Golden is the author of 19 works of fiction and nonfiction.
+Marita Golden is the author of over 20 works of fiction and nonfiction.
 She is Co-founder and President Emerita of the Zora Neale Hurston/ Richard Wright Foundation.
 As a teacher of writing, she has served as a member of the faculties of the MFA Graduate Creative Writing Programs at George Mason University and Virginia Commonwealth University and served as a Distinguished Visiting Writer in the MA Creative Writing Program at John Hopkins University, and at the University of the District of Columbia.
 She has taught writing workshops nationally and internationally to a variety of constituencies and is a writing coach, workshop presenter, and literary consultant.